Vehicle-to-Grid,

 Each programme session ends with a time slot for your personal questions and discussion with the speakers and participants.
 The speakers will be available for discussions during the conference.

-The accompanying public poster session will convey scientific content, research findings and ideas in a direct dialogue.
-The researchers will be at their posters and available to answer visitors’ questions.
+The accompanying public poster session will convey scientific content, research results and ideas in a direct dialogue.
+The researchers will be at their posters and will be available to answer visitors’ questions.
 The integration of the conference into the international Battery Power Conference offers a broad spectrum for encounters and intensive dialogue.

 If you think about bidirectional charging as the future of electromobility, the following terms automatically come to mind: